-Hello readers welcome to new post.
-In this post we will learn What Is GPS, Features, Working & Applications.
-The term GPS refers to the Global Positioning System (GPS) which is a satellite-based navigation system consisting of about 24 satellites that accurately identify and determine the exact position of a person or object on earth.
+What Is GPSHello readers welcome to new post.
+In this post we will learn What Is GPS, Features, and Working & Applications.
+The full form of GPS is a Global positioning system that is based n a satellite navigation system and has twenty-four satellites that locate and find the accurate position of a person or any object on earth

 GPS-enabled satellites are available in all weather conditions anywhere in the world, 24 hours a day, with no registration fee or setup costs.
-The U.S. Department of Defense (USDOD) had originally developed a few satellites in orbit around the earth primarily for military use; were made available for public use in the late 1980’s.
+The U.S. Department of Defense (USDOD) had originally developed a few satellites in orbit around the Earth primarily for military use; were made available for public use in the late 1980s.
 There are currently 31 GPS satellites orbiting the earth with 3 satellites ready to be launched when needed.
+So let’s get started What Is GPS

-In 1973, the concept of a Global Positioning System (GPS), called NAVSTAR, was developed by the United States Department of Defense (USDOD).
-As mentioned above, the technology was used in the military and later made available to the public in the late 1980’s.
-GPS technology pays homage to its advances and advances in three people known to the scientific community that they were clearly associated with the invention of this revolutionary technology.
+GPS technology pays homage to its advances and advances in three people known to the scientific community who were associated with the invention of this revolutionary technology.

 GPS features